 Humboldt Extension

-This task group will explore concepts and methods of species inventories to fully integrate this type of observational data into existing data exchange schemas.
-To support proper capture of key information about inventories, current Humboldt extension terms (Guralnick et al. 2018) will be reviewed, revised as necessary, and integrated into one or more extensions to the Darwin Core if possible.
-If not, the work of the Task Group will be amended to pursue an alternative standard for this type of data within the TDWG corpus of standards.
-The outcome in either case will be to provide a framework and clear semantics for sharing and integrating biodiversity inventory data.
+This task group explored concepts and methods of species inventories to fully integrate this type of observational data into existing data exchange schemas.
+To support proper capture of key information about inventories, current Humboldt extension terms (Guralnick et al. 2018) were reviewed, revised as necessary, and integrated into an extension of the Darwin Core.
+The TDWG Executive Committee ratified the Humboldt Extension on 2024-02-28.
+The resulting terms have been incorporated into the Darwin Core and can be found in the Darwin Core, with addition documentation and recommendations on the website linked below.
+The outcome provides a framework and clear semantics for sharing and integrating biodiversity inventory data.

 Convener